 The fee is every year, even after the fund is worth Millions

-Apple was previously number 1, but now Microsoft and Apple and recently Nvidia are currently swapping back and forth among the top 3, which totals about 20% of the S&P 500.
-Apple's and Microsoft's and now also Nivida's worth's are (or were) each near $3 Trillion, so each of these are near 7% of the total S&P 500 capitalization.
+Apple was previously number 1, but now Microsoft and Apple and recently Nvidia are currently swapping back and forth among the top 3, which the three total about 20% of the S&P 500.
+Apple's and Microsoft's and now also Nivida's worth's are near $3 Trillion, so each of these are near 7% of the total S&P 500 capitalization.
 But the midpoint at company number 250 is weighted at about 0.07%, and the smallest of these 500 are about 0.01% weighting, so they don't actually count for much in the S&P 500 Index, but a few hundred of them do add up.

-To be eligible for S&P 500 inclusion today, each company must have publicly held stock (but is permitted entrance today if ONLY ONE public stock class).
+To be eligible for S&P 500 inclusion today, each company must have publicly held stock (and between August 2017 and April 2023, only stocks with only one public class were permitted entry to the S&P 500 Index, but three companies were grandfathered then).
 However each company added must also be selected by a S&P committee with additional performance concerns.
 Companies can also be similarly removed from the S&P 500.
 One must be removed for every company added.
 Some are removed when purchased by another company, or when their value becomes less than another company that can replace it.
 These S&P 500 are the Big Boys, the largest and most financially successful public stocks.
 Then all of the S&P 500 index funds simply try to exactly track and match the performance of the S&P 500 index.

-Index funds are passive investing, meaning controlled by computers adjusting company share counts to match an index value, as opposed to an active human manager selecting the stocks the fund buys.
-Most Index funds are weighted by capitalization, and the fees are less.
+Index funds are passive investing, meaning buys and sells are controlled by computers adjusting company share counts to match an index weighting value, as opposed to an active human manager selecting which stocks the fund buys or sells.
+Most Index funds are weighted by capitalization, and the fees are lower.

 There also are various S&P Equally Weighted funds, either for all of the S&P 500 or just including specific industries or concerns, but equally weighted.
-One for example is ticker RSP.
-In this fund, all 503 tickers are weighted at 0.02, equally (1/500).
-However equal weighting then effectively underweights technology and other growth areas.
-It does seem to have a slight advantage in bad times (when the large growth stocks are well down), but overall, it appears that the S&P 500 Index usually beats its earnings by a percent or so.
+One for example is Invesco ticker RSP.
+In that fund, it says each ticker is equally weighted at 0.20% (1/500), but it is rebalanced only every quarter, so it drifts slightly as they vary.
+However equal weighting then effectively underweights technology and other growth areas, which is then not investing in all the greater value they have acquired.
+It does have an advantage in bad times (when the large growth stocks are well down), but overall, it appears that the weighted S&P 500 Index normally wins on earnings (in the last eleven years, weighted was less in four years (up to 5.6% less in 2022) to more in seven years (up to 12+% more in 2023 and 2024).

 The Total Stock Market Index Fund (Vanguard VTSAX) has stock of 3992 companies, which are a blend of selected large-cap, mid-cap, and small-cap U.S. companies.
 Fidelity FSKAS, Schwab SWTSX and others have similar funds.
 These are also weighted by capitalization, meaning the top few companies dominate, and smaller companies don't count much except as a group.
 To me, the Total Stock Market fund seems mostly a conceptual idea, because while it includes many smaller companies, it is also weighted by capitalization like the S&P 500, so most of the value is from the top of the list, with the smaller stocks weighted much more negligibly, with very small contributions to the Index. so it does have similar performance as the S&P 500 Index (individual years have gains generally about a percent or so less than the S&P 500 Index).